 CDA Similarities and Differences

-Clinical document focus: As its name implies, Clinical Document Architecture is limited "clinical" use cases.
+Clinical document focus: As its name implies, Clinical Document Architecture is limited to "clinical" use cases.
 The CDA model does not support exchange of content not deemed to have clinical relevance, such as financial information and is limited to documents that deal with patients.
 (In some cases, such as the HL7 Structured Product Labeling standard, non-patient-specific CDA-like specifications are created to get around this limitation.)
 FHIR documents have no limitation on their content and can have subjects other than patients.

 Human readability approach: CDA and FHIR both require that content be human-readable and define specific rules for how the human readable text is presented.